HorizonWork/DroneDelivery-RL/README.md

 This project implements an Indoor Multi-Floor UAV Delivery System using energy-aware navigation through A, S-RRT, and Reinforcement Learning (PPO).
-The system matches 100 with the final report specifications while integrating proven AirSim simulation from previous work.

 - 5-floor building environment with 20m40m3m per floor
 - Energy-aware PPO agent with 35-dimensional observation space